yiffyrusdev/sabry/README.md

 *(sorted by my own priority)*, "dones" are excluded

 - [x] Somehow achieve the autocompletion for scopes.
 The problem is explained in details [here](https://github.com/yiffyrusdev/sabry/issues/2)
-    - [ ] some weird unrelated stuff I can see in autocompletion
+    - [x] some weird unrelated stuff I can see in autocompletion (still investigating btw)
-- [ ] Crates of styled components - currently the only way to create them seems to be const styly.
-    - [ ] CSS support
+- [ ] Support for direct CSS syntax
-    - [x] Allow relative path selection (with 'nightly' feature on nightly rust)
-        - [ ] Somehow get rid of false-positives AND retain proper autocompletion
 - [ ] Currently the crate causes "dependency inheritance" infection.
 We cant get rid of it, however should be doable to at least get rid of flag inheritance
-- [ ] Use sass-in-rust without quoted styles for variable injection:
-    ```rust, ignore
-    let myvar = "content";
-    styly!(scope {
-        .c::after {
-            content: somehow(myvar);
-        }
-    })
-    ```
-- [ ] There are some strange parsing errors, seems like a bug, however very hard to reproduce.
-Have to investigate.
-Maybe do more tests.
 - [ ] Experience with cargo-leptos is fine, and we do use it, however its a bit "raughy".
-Need to do something about it.
+Need to do something about it:
+    - [ ] We have to save file twice with cargo leptos for changed styles to take effect
+    - [ ] Seems like turning on the "hashing" with leptos requires a hard-restart of cargo-leptos

 ## Contributions